8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - No content recycling

-- Expensive for solos and small teams
+- Very expensive for solos and small teams

-Buffer vs BuntingPost: side-by-side
+Buffer vs BuntingPost: side by side

 | Feature | BuntingPost | Buffer |